Israeli leader Netanyahu applauds Hungary's ICC exit on Budapest visit

 "This is no longer an impartial court, a rule-of-law court, but rather a political court.
 This has become the clearest in light of its decisions on Israel," Orban said at a news conference with Netanyahu where they did not take questions.

 Israel has rejected the ICC accusations, saying they are politically motivated and fuelled by antisemitism.
-It says the ICC has lost all legitimacy by issuing the warrants against a democratically elected leader of a country exercising the right of self-defence.
+It says the ICC has lost all legitimacy by issuing the warrants against a democratically elected leader of a country exercising its right to self defence.

 "You stand with us at the EU, you stand with us at the UN and you've just taken a bold and principled position on the ICC... it's important for all democracies to stand up to this corrupt organisation," Netanyahu told Orban.

-The visit to Hungary was only Netanyahu's second trip abroad since the ICC announced the warrants, following a visit to Washington in February to meet US President Donald Trump.
+The visit to Hungary was Netanyahu's second trip abroad since the ICC announced the warrants, following a visit to Washington in February.

 Foreign Minister Caspar Veldkamp of the Netherlands, which hosts the ICC, said on Thursday that until its withdrawal from the ICC was complete, which he said takes about a year, Hungary must still meet its duties.